Indiana (IN) Asbestos Information:

 Asbestos Locations in the Hoosier State

-Indiana, located as it is on older and more stable geologic ground, is another state which has no naturally-occurring asbestos.
+Indiana is another state which has no naturally-occurring asbestos.
 Most who were exposed to asbestos fibers worked at power generation plants, refineries and steel mills.
 Asbestos insulation was commonly used in power generation plants as a flame retardant, particularly in those plants fired by fossil fuels.

 U.S. Steel is one company named in several Indiana asbestos lawsuits.
 Asbestos was also used frequently at such foundries across the country.
 Like Steve McQueen, those who worked in the steel industry frequently faced danger from burns; it is a great irony that one of the asbestos dangers came from the gloves, aprons and hoods that were designed specifically to protect steelworkers.
 Unfortunately, when these articles became ripped or worn, asbestos fibers were often released as a result.

 Countrymark Cooperative LLP is one of the oil companies at whose refineries employees suffered from asbestos exposure.
 This company has the distinction of being the state’s only U.S.-owned refinery.
 Again, protective asbestos clothing that was worn as well as asbestos insulation were the primary sources of asbestos poisoning, as was the case at BP-Amoco and Whiting.

 In all, there are thirteen job sites located in Columbus, Evansville, Fort Wayne, Gary, Indianapolis, Lafayette, South Bend and Terre Haute that are known for having exposed employees to asbestos.
 This does not include the ongoing problems regularly encountered in construction-related fields, particularly the demolition and renovation of older buildings still containing acoustic tiles, asbestos cement and/or flooring, or any of the hundreds of other asbestos building products manufactured and marketed over the years.